igordonxiao/spring-boot-code-generator/README.md

-## Code generator for Spring Boot Web Project(JAVA resources)
+## Code generator for Spring Boot Web Project

-> This project is used to generate java source files with spring boot from database.
+> This project is used to generate source code with spring boot from database.

 * Generated standard `MAVEN` project structure
 * Generated file `pom.xml`